apache/incubator-weex-ui/docs/with-weex-toolkit.md

 Please add 'babel-preset-stage-0' and 'babel-plugin-component' to .babelrc

-> npm i babel-plugin-component@0 babel-preset-stage-0  -D
+> npm i babel-plugin-component babel-preset-stage-0  -D

 Edit the `.babelrc` like this